sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/introduction-to-networking.md

 `Routers` are devices in a network which collaborate to `route` packets from from router to router across the network to their final destination.

-The diagram below illustrates how domestic gateway routers connect to a core `provider network` which carries communications to another part of the network.
+The diagram below illustrates how domestic gateway routers connect to a core `provider network` which carries communications to a far destination.

 ![alt text](../docs/images/routers.drawio.png "routers.drawio.png")

 In this section we will give a simple introduction to IP networking by concentrating on what happens in a small office or home network at the edge of the Internet.
 This will introduce the basic principles but will leave a full discussion of enterprise networking to a later networking course.

+IP networks contain devices which can be characterised as computers or routers.

+Computers in a network may variously also be referred to as `hosts` or `servers` or `workstations`.
+Computers can have several `ports` (also called `interfaces`) e.g. a wifi interface and a wired interface.
+These are usually `end points` of a network since they only originate or consume network traffic but don't route traffic between `ports`.
+(Computers can be set up to act as routers if they have multiple ports but this is usually the role of dedicated router hardware).

 ## Network protocol layers